farhanparru/farhanparru/README.md

 ###

-<p align="left">My name is Muhammad Shamin Farhan and I'm a  Software Developer from  kerala</p>
+<p align="left">My name is Muhammad Shamin Farhan and I'm a  Software Developer from United Arab Emirates</p>

 ###